DK3QN's Ham Radio Menu

 loudspeaker of the transceiver and recorded LA8YB's EME signal from there.

-When I was back home later this morning I looked up LA8YB's information in the web.
+When I was back home later that morning I looked up LA8YB's information in the web.
 Whow!
 What an antenna!

 No wonder that I could hear him with such a strong signal!